ryanoillataguerre/mystery-be-assessment/README.md

 - Yarn must be installed (not technically, you can just run `docker compose up` below if you don't have `yarn`)
 - Copy `.env.sample` to new `.env` file (or just rename `.env.sample`)
 - Run `yarn start`
+- Run `yarn run migrate:latest` in `services/api-service` while DB container is running (only necessary once to migrate the DB schema)
 - Test routes at root URL `http://localhost:8080/`

 ### Organization